mohsystem/code-llm-evaluation-dataset/README.md

 ## Introduction
-Dataset for evaluating LLMs generated code.
+Dataset for evaluating LLMs generated code, developed for "Security and Quality in LLM-Generated Code: A Multi-Language, Multi-Model Analysis" research paper.

 ## Getting Started
 To get started with the project, follow these steps:

 1. Clone the repository: `git clone https://github.com/mohkharma/code-llm-evaluation-dataset.git`
-2. Review the prompt description files existing in the repository [directory](dataset/).
+2. Review the prompt description files existing in the repository [directory](dataset/promptDescription-XXX).
 3. Review the prompt description schema to understand the dataset instance attributes [directory](dataset/promptDescriptionSchema.json).
-2. Install dependencies:
-3. Run the project:

 ## Usage
 Here's a brief guide on how to use the project: